Security proofs for practical QKD: variations, techniques, gaps, and limitations: Summary of properties of different proof techniques

 \section{Summary of properties of different proof techniques}

 As seen in the previous sections, security proofs for QKD protocols are complex, and rely on a wide variety of mathematical tools and arguments.
 Given that there exist a variety of proof approaches, in this section we will briefly assess their respective strengths and weaknesses.
-In doing so, we lay the foundation to make an informed choice of proof techniques for the decoy-state BB84 protocol.
+In doing so, we lay the foundation to make an informed choice of proof techniques for the decoy-state BB84 protocol (see also Ref.~\cite{devashish_thesis} for a more technical treatment).
 We stress that this assessment of the various proof techniques reflects the authors' perspective.
 A choice of the proof technique inevitably involves trade-offs that different individuals may judge differently.
 Moreover, the characteristics of proof techniques continue to evolve as this remains an active area of research.

 In comparing the proof techniques, we consider the following aspects: \begin{enumerate} \item \textbf{Performance:} The ability of the proof technique to yield tight key rates in the finite-size regime. \item \textbf{Robust against device imperfections:} The ability of the proof technique to be modified to address imperfections in the physical hardware, including both IID and non-IID deviations, in contrast to the technique requiring idealized assumptions. \item \textbf{Scrutiny and Peer Review:} The extent to which the proof approach has been extensively analyzed, scrutinized, and undergone peer review, and whether it is widely accepted in the community. \item \textbf{Modularity:} The extent to which proof techniques can be adapted to different protocol variations without requiring a complete overhaul of the proof.